pguse/Introduction-to-Python/algorithms-breaking-the-caesar-cipher.md

 ## Determine the Letter that Occurs Most Often in a String

 To remember/store the letter that occurs the most often, the code above needs to be modified only slightly.
+The code

 ```
 upperCaseText = text.upper()